 - Food processor (or hand grater) - You'll use this to grate the zucchini.
 See which other basic kitchen tools I recommend here.

-- Muffin tin - We have this one if you need a new one!
+- Muffin tin – Any normal size muffin tin will work.
+We have this style if you need a new one!

 - Muffin cups - I typically have white paper muffin cups on hand, but I'm dying to try these re-usable ones!